Krishna-Gopal-Pathak/Solution-Engineer/Solution-Engineer.md

 <p>- When i was working for another organization, we needed to fix a software problem and did it by working as a team after after learning from our earlier mistake </p>
 <p>- This assignment was completed in such a short amount of time that our employer was overjoyed and offered us a bonus for the month</p>

-<b>18.
-Why do you feel you are the most suited for this role</b>
-<p>- My qualification are a wonderful fit for the job criteria</p>
-<p>- My technical talents and job experience, in particular, make me an excellent candidate for the role. </p>
-<p>- For example, at my last employement, I oversaw a five-person technical solution team, and we had the best track record in our company branch</p>
-<p>- I can apply my previous accomplishments and skills to this position</p>

 <b>19.
 Describe a time when you failed in this role and the lesson you learnt</b>